open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started.md

 To create a custom developer build of Edge Microvisor Toolkit, follow the steps below:

+- Download the mutable host ISO image from [Edge Software Catalog](https://edgesoftwarecatalog.intel.com/)
-- Install the mutable OS via ISO image that includes only essential pre-installed packages, providing a ready-to-use base environment.
+- Install the mutable host via ISO image that includes only essential pre-installed packages, providing a ready-to-use base environment.
 - Install additional RPM packages, using DNF to tailor the OS to your specific needs.
 - Update installed RPMs regularly to stay up-to-date in the OS, for package updates, kernel updates, security vulnerability fixes and bug fixes.
 - Build a custom OS image, using the OS toolkit and available packages, which enables you to: